aidansean/OpenTTD_surveyor/README.md

 ## Questions

-Will it work with this really cool extension I'm using?
+*Will it work with this really cool extension I'm using?*

 Probably not.

-I'm colour blind.
-Can you make it more colour blind friendly?
+*I'm colour blind.
+Can you make it more colour blind friendly?*

 Maybe...
 Pretty much all the colours are specified in the config files, so you should be able to change the colours there to something more friendly.

-It takes to generate a map for a very large save game.
+*It takes to generate a map for a very large save game.*

 Yes, it will do.
 You can use the -p option to show progress bars and -v option to give verbose output, and find out where it's taking a long time.

-Can I use this on Window?
+*Can I use this on Windows?*

 I don't have a Windows machine, so I can't help with that, I'm afraid.
 Anywhere you can use python and can install cairo should work.

-This repo is poorly coded and the maps are buggy!
+*This repo is poorly coded and the maps are buggy!*

 Probably.
 Help out by forking it and opening a PR :)